esn89/jenkins-ha-https/README.md

 Deploys an instance of Jenkins to AWS in your region of choice.

+This project offers two main ways to connect to your Jenkins instance:

+- With HTTPS using a domain that you own and creating a DNS record like:    ```jenkins.yourdomain.com```
+- Or over AWS's Client VPN service.
+If you wish to use this option, follow the guide as shown in the wiki [here](https://github.com/esn89/jenkins-ha-https/wiki/Client-VPN-setup).

+Otherwise, for the HTTPS option, continue along.

 ## Overview

 ![Overview](https://github.com/esn89/cfn-jenkins/blob/master/images/highleveldesign.png "Overview")

 This deployment will span two availability zones.
 Although the diagram doesn't show it, the Application Load Balancer resides in both public subnets.